-I remember once being told that in order to be successful in business one should view it like an aircraft.
+I remember once being told that in order to be successful in business one should view it as an aircraft.
 The deliverer of the message said, that as long as the aircraft was in a position to fly, I should take off and actually build it as it was in the air.

 I’d create something, slap some wings on it and take off.
 I’d then find myself scrambling for an engine and whatever parts I needed, hoping that this time my aircraft would stay elevated.